dimsemenov/Magnific-Popup/website/documentation.md

 Here you can find the guide on how to use Magnific Popup.
 Besides this docs page, you can <a href="http://codepen.io/collection/nLcqo">play with examples on CodePen</a>.
 If you've found any mistake in this site or you know how to improve some part of this documentation - please <a href="https://github.com/dimsemenov/Magnific-Popup/blob/master/website/documentation.md">commit on GitHub</a>.

-<h3 style="color:#C00; text-align:center;">Warning!
-Plugin is in early beta, please don't use it in live projects and wait until I finish it.
-Please send your suggestions about it via Twitter to <a href="http://twitter.com/dimsemenov">@dimsemenov</a>.</h3>

 # &nbsp;